Pediatric Ophthalmology at Wolfe Eye Clinic

 How do I know if my child needs to see a pediatric eye specialist?

 If you have any concerns with your child’s vision or eyes, it is important to reach out to your primary care physician or eye doctor to be seen.
 Your doctor may then recommend that you see a pediatric eye specialist at Wolfe Eye Clinic depending on the findings of their initial analysis.
 Dr. Khan, Dr. Mendoza and Dr. Olson are eye doctors that also see many pediatric patients and can also help you understand if you need an appointment with a pediatric eye specialist, or ophthalmologist.
 Keep in mind, Wolfe Eye Clinic is here for you as well providing care and second opinions as needed for pediatric eye patients in Iowa.
 A referral is not required to see our pediatric eye teams in Iowa.

 Is there a pediatric eye surgeon near me?

 At Wolfe Eye Clinic, all three of our pediatric ophthalmologists are highly trained and skilled in performing pediatric eye surgeries in Iowa.
 Our pediatric eye surgeons perform surgery at various locations in Iowa including Wolfe Surgery Center in West Des Moines.
 When you meet with your pediatric surgeon, they will provide answers to your questions prior to surgery and find the best location to serve you and your child.
-You can find more information about Dr. Bitner, Dr. Langguth and Dr. Spencer on their biography pages.
+You can find more information about Dr. Bitner and Dr. Langguth on their biography pages.
 Moreover, if you have any questions, please do not hesitate to reach out to us at (833) 474-5850 or request more information by filling out our form here.